AlxFrst/Alx-Devtools/README.md

 - 🔍 JWT Debugger: Easily inspect and validate JSON Web Tokens
 - 🎨 JSON Formatter: Beautify and validate your JSON with improved performance
 - 🌙 Dark Mode: A refined dark theme for those late-night coding sessions
+- 📦 Don't see what you need?
+Submit a PR and contribute to the project!

 ## 🚀 Getting Started